Notes on Gravitational Physics: Minkowski space

 In more familiar language, Bob's 4-velocity is the unit tangent vector $\wt u$ with components $(\wt u^\mu) =\gamma(1,v)$ in Alice's frame, and the orthogonal unit vector proportional to $(1,1/v)$ has components $(\wt x^\mu) = \gamma(v,1)$. \\

 \benr\item Check directly that Bob's surfaces of simultaneity, constructed by bouncing light-rays off events, as in Fig.~\ref{simultaneity1}(b), have the slope $dx/dt=1/v$ we have just found.
-It's easiest to choose as the surface of simultaneity the line from the origin at $\tau=0$ to the point where the light bounces, taking the times of departure and arrival of the bouncing light (according to Bob's clock) to be $\tau=\mp T$. \een
+The easiest way is to use the fact that the light rays, at 45$^\circ$ angles, form a rectangle. \\ (Solution is Fig.~\ref{f:simangle} in the appendix to this Section.) \een